Last updated 25 February, 2022.

 - It’s great for brand awareness: Live Chat Statistics: Customer Service Trends and Insights.
 Live chat research was missing from the industry.
-To partner the release of Kayako Messenger, we did an in-depth study on the perceptions of consumers and businesses opinion of live chat highlighting how they differ.
+To partner the release of Kayako Messenger, we did an in-depth study on the perceptions of consumers' and businesses' opinions of live chat highlighting how they differ.

 - Collects leads who would be interested in your product: The Ultimate Guide to Customer Support Metrics.
-In a customer support role there is 25+ metrics to keep track of.
+In a customer support role, there are 25+ metrics to keep track of.
 This simple content upgrade via a downloadable cheat sheet brings in the kind of audience to potentially purchase Kayako.

 Now you have an idea of my process, the goals I try to achieve, and the resources I create to meet them, let me show you how can create and scale up your content marketing production when you’re working on your own.

 How to build a giant evergreen resource on your own